 The Sun Center Studios opened in 2010.
 This facility offers pre-production, production and post-production capabilities.
 Two 30k square foot sound stages; a set construction building and the coming of an events site dedicated to the movie industry.
 Located minutes from the airport with accommodations close by.
 Delaware County provides an assortment of sites and scenery.
 Let us help you find the sites and services you need.

 From Towns and Main Streets to sprawling farmland, Main Line mansions to gritty industrial areas, Montgomery County offers a wide variety of locations marking every period of our nation’s history.

 Washington’s Headquarters, log huts and rows of cannon on the rolling hillside of 3,600-acre Valley Forge National Historical Park are just the start.
 Settings include a stone castle, majestic Georgian mansions, towering cathedrals and Victorian villages, ivy-covered campuses, a Frank Lloyd Wright synagogue and many public gardens and arboreta.
-Fifty-five miles of biking trails, more than 70 public and private golf courses and several serene parks complete the landscape.
+Almost 100 miles of biking trails, more than 50 public and private golf courses and several serene parks complete the landscape.

 Located in Philadelphia’s countryside, Montgomery County is easily accessible to Philadelphia International Airport, Wings Field, the Pennsylvania Turnpike and three other Interstate highways.